jiaxicheng/pentaho/pdi_metadata_injection.md

 all the steps and fields which can be injected in the template transformation will be listed under the 'Inject Metadata' tab:

-Now you have all the fields defined in step_config.yaml and the 3 new fields defined above in the PDI flow, you can use these fields to fill in the meta data. see attached zip files for all configurations.
+Now you have all the fields defined in step_config.yml and the 3 new fields defined above in the PDI flow, you can use these fields to fill in the metadata, see attached zip files for all configurations.